Why should I participate in undergraduate research?

 The International Undergraduate Research Opportunities Program: The I-UROP Scholarship is designed to promote learning abroad opportunities to UMTC undergraduate students by providing critical funding to students enrolled in select credit-bearing learning abroad programs involving a research project.
 The learning abroad program must be a semester or academic year in length involving a minimum of 100 hours dedicated to research that occurs onsite.
 Application Deadline: May 5, 2021.

-The Grand Challenges Undergraduate Research Opportunities Program: GC UROP provides opportunities for undergraduates to partner with a faculty member on one of the 29 Grand Challenges research grants.
-These 29 cross-disciplinary collaborations address one of the five identified areas of special focus.
-These include assuring clean water and sustainable ecosystems, fostering just and equitable communities, enhancing individual and community capacity for a changing world, feeding the world sustainably, and advancing health through tailored solutions.
+MN Futures Undergraduate Research Opportunities Program: The MN Futures UROP provides opportunities for undergraduates to partner with a cross-disciplinary team of faculty members on one of the MN Futures research grants.
 Application Deadline: There are no application deadlines for this program.
 Learn more about the GC UROP presentation dates and deadlines by clicking the link.

 Summer Research Opportunities at The University of Minnesota - Twin Cities